teonapster/fe-assessment/README.md

 # interview1

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.
+This project is generated just for testing

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+Run npm install, bower install, and gulp serve if any question contact teonapster@gmail.com